 4. A Fistful Of Dollars – (1964) by Sergio Leone

-A mysterious and deadly drifter rides into a town which torn by war between two gangs, the Baxters and the Rojo’s.
-Instead of fleeing as everyone expects him to, this merciless man schemes to play from both the sides whoever pays him better until no one lives to pay him.
+A mysterious and deadly drifter rides into a town torn by war between two gangs, the Baxters and the Rojo’s.
+Instead of fleeing as everyone expects him to, this merciless man schemes to play from both the sides, whoever pays him better, until there’s no one left to pay him.

 3. For A Few Dollars More – (1965) by Sergio Leone

-Two bounty hunters, one a young man with lot of courage and one an old veteran with lot of experience join hands to capture a prison-escaped bandit.
-The bandit is planning to rob a major bank in El Paso.
+Two bounty hunters, one is a young man with lot of courage and second one is an old veteran with lot of experience.
+They join hands to capture an escaped bandit who is planning to rob a major bank in El Paso.
 Now that’s the only chance the duo has got to catch the bandit.
 They devise a plan to accomplish this mission and in the end, one of the bounty hunter reveals his real motive behind this hunt.

 2. Once Upon A Time In The West – (1968) by Sergio Leone

 Whoa!
-We are almost at the top of our list of The Best Spaghetti movies from West.
-And writing about Once Upon a Time in the West gives me same sheer pleasure which I feel while watching it every time.
+We are almost at the top of our list of The Best Spaghetti western movies from the West.
+And writing about Once Upon a Time in the West gives me same sheer pleasure I feel while watching it every time.
 All the magic cultivated by Sergio Leone is in the WAY this movie is made and the lively and fresh treatment of the story.
+Enough said.